gsileno/minimal-ASP-parser/README.md

 # ASP parser and solver in Python

-simple parser for ASP in Python wrapping clingo solver.
+simple parser for ASP in Python wrapping the solver `clingo`.

 ## dependencies